isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v5.0](https://github.com/torvalds/linux/commit/c454a46b5efd8eff8880e88ece2976e60a26bf35)

-This attribute specifies the size of the records in `line_info`, this allows for compatibility between newer and older loaders and kernel versions if the size of the the line info records ever changes.
+This attribute specifies the size of the records in `line_info`, this allows for compatibility between newer and older loaders and kernel versions if the size of the line info records ever changes.

 ### `line_info`